volkanto/yaba/README.md

 for you.
 After defining the env variable, open new terminal or simply run `source ~/.zshrc`(here again choose where you defined your env variable).

-If the repository owner is another Github account or organisation, you can define that like below instead of passing the owner to the command in every run.
+If the repository owner is another GitHub account or organisation, you can define that like below instead of passing the owner to the command in every run.

 ```shell